 Recent studies have concluded that the traditional approach to compliance that is focused solely on complying with laws, regulations and standards is inadequate.
 The studies revealed that conforming to internal governance, ethics and risk standards and policies as well as the expectations of stakeholders is more effective in protecting against risk associated with reputation.

-The risk of impairment to the organization’s business model, reputation and financial condition (resulting) from failure to meet laws and regulations, internal standards and policies, and expectations of key stakeholders such as customers, employees and society as a whole.
+Compliance risk is considered the risk of impairment to the organization’s business model, reputation and financial condition resulting from failure to meet laws and regulations, internal standards and policies, and the expectations of key stakeholders such as customers, employees and society as a whole.

-Meeting this new definition of compliance risk requires the following changes in your organization:
+Meeting this modern definition of compliance risk requires the following changes in your organization:

 Take a strategic view of BCM compliance risk and how it pertains to the expectations of your stakeholders first; embrace internal governance, ethics and risk management guidelines as well as external regulations; and focus on preventing harm to the organization rather than rebuilding it after the harm is done.
 By placing stakeholders first, your view now focuses on the impacts to expectations that could be felt by those who rely on you most and can have the biggest impact on your reputation if a lack of compliance is exposed in a disruption.